Large-scale multi-objective influence maximisation with network downscaling: Introduction

 \section{Introduction}

-Given a social network for which the network structure is known and the process of influence propagation can be modelled, the problem of influence maximisation \cite{Richardson2003TrustMF} in its simplest form aims to select a certain number of participants (nodes) in the network, such that their combined influence upon the network is maximal.
+Given a social network for which the network structure is known and the process of influence propagation can be modelled, the problem of influence maximisation (IM) \cite{Richardson2003TrustMF} in its simplest form aims to select a certain number of participants (nodes) in the network, such that their combined influence upon the network is maximal.
 This is a combinatorial optimisation task, NP-hard for most propagation models \cite{kempe2003maximizing}.
-We study its multi-objective formulation, with two competing objectives: the number of nodes is itself an objective to be minimised, while the combined influence is to be maximised.
-Various metaheuristics, both single- and multi-objective, were shown to obtain near-optimal solutions \cite{Jiang2011SimulatedAB,Bucur2016InfluenceMI,Gong2016InfluenceMI,Bucur2017MultiobjectiveEA,bucur2018improving,lotf2022improved,ma2022influence,Wang2022AME}.
-However, the drawback is their long runtime (particularly for multi-objective optimisation), which makes them infeasible to use on large social networks with more than $10^5$ nodes.
+Various metaheuristics have been proposed to solve this problem, including (but not limited to) simulated annealing \cite{Jiang2011SimulatedAB}, genetic algorithms \cite{Bucur2016InfluenceMI,lotf2022improved}, memetic algorithms \cite{Gong2016AnEM}, particle swarm optimisation \cite{Gong2016InfluenceMI}, and, more recently, evolutionary deep reinforcement learning \cite{ma2022influence} and multi-transformation evolutionary frameworks \cite{wang2022multi}.
+Multi-objective formulations of the IM problems have also been tackled, for instance in \cite{Bucur2017MultiobjectiveEA,bucur2018improving}.
+In all cases, the drawback of these methods is their long runtime, which makes them infeasible to use on large social networks with more than $10^5$ nodes.

-We contribute a scalable method for the multi-objective influence maximisation problem, which allows to tackle the problem for social networks orders of magnitude larger than before.
-The method is built around a state-of-the-art Multi-Objective Evolutionary Algorithm (MOEA), but additionally employs a first step which downscales the network (by a configurable factor) while preserving its important structural properties, and a last step which upscales the solutions from the downscaled network to the original one.
-This allows the MOEA to run in feasible time, since it is executed on a smaller instance of the problem.
+Here, aim to address precisely this computational issue.
+As in \cite{Bucur2017MultiobjectiveEA,bucur2018improving}, we consider a multi-objective formulation of the IM problem, where the two competing objectives are the number of selected nodes (to be minimised), and the combined influence (to be maximised).
+With respect to the previous literature, we contribute a scalable method for the multi-objective IM problem, which allows to tackle the problem for social networks orders of magnitude larger than before.
+The method is built around a multi-objective evolutionary algorithm (MOEA), but additionally employs a first step of \emph{graph summarisation}~\cite{Liu2016GraphSM} which downscales the network (by a configurable factor) while preserving its important structural properties, and a last step which upscales the solutions from the downscaled network to the original one.
+This approach allows the MOEA to run in feasible time, since it is executed on a smaller instance of the problem.